cloudfleet/blog/content/drafts/the-mission-driven-startup.md

 community and finally die out, the new paradigm - now also refined and polished - would prevail.
-Also Popper's followers like Imre Lakatos acknowledged the fact that scientific progress usually did not follow the platonic ideal of Popper's method and in "Against Method" Paul Feyerabend delivered a scathing critique of it.
+Also Popper's followers like Imre Lakatos acknowledged the fact that scientific progress usually did not follow the platonic ideal of Popper's method and in [Against Method](https://en.wikipedia.org/wiki/Against_Method) Paul Feyerabend delivered a scathing critique of it.

 Despite these criticism the basic idea, that a scientific theory should make testable predictions is still the universally accepted gold standard